Meyer Lemon fruit and flesh

 Attractive foliage is displayed on this medium to large shrub, or small tree; fragrant flowers produce juicy lemons year-round; protect from frost; great container plant for the patio or indoors in colder climates

-Meyer Lemon is a large shrub that is commonly grown for its edible qualities.
+Meyer Lemon is a large shrub that is typically grown for its edible qualities.
 It produces yellow oval fruit with hints of orange which are usually ready for picking from early spring to late winter.
 The fruits have a tart taste and a juicy texture.

 The fruit are most often used in the following ways: